james20141606/NMJ_automatic_pipeline/README.md

-# Membrane prediction in NMJ EM images
+# Automatically skeletonize and segmentation

+Since NMJ project contains a very large volume EM data which has some serious problems to process it automatically(hard to align, image quality is not good, axons travel fast).
+The project progress seems really slow.
+There are about 200 NMJs, and we should generate about 200 masks, each mask may contain 300 sections.
+So the manually seeding and segment work seems really challenging and time-consuming.
+I am considering to do it more automatically.

+# Pipeline
+The complete pipeline should contain:
+**Generating Masks —> Seeding —> Predict Membrane —> Expand Seeds —> Merge different Masks**

+We would like to build up the whole pipeline, prepare all the codes and model for prediction and processing and write down the protocol.

+## Predict Membrane
+The automatically prediction parts must include membrane prediction, because it is “easier” to predict since the raw image already have the membrane.

+##  Automatically seeding
+The traditional way is to manually put seeds on each axon, but we have approximately 50,000 sections if all masks are generated, it is so time-consuming to manually put seeds.
+I will g**enerate seeds by distance transformation from membrane**

+Then the seeds must be indexed to track each seed is from which axon, so we will manually put seeds  per 100 sections, then do **Hungarian matching.**

+- Merge masks
+We are thinking about linear interpolation to merge anchor sections for loop problems.

+# Algorithm
+## Predict Membrane
+Use 3D U-net using contours from dense segmentation sections.
+Use 50 sections for training, then predict more, proofread predicted sections to generate more training samples. **The iterative training and predicting method will make the model more precise.**
+## Automatically seeding
+- Distance transformation
+- Hungarian matching

-This codes borrows from [synapse_pytorch](https://github.com/zudi-lin/synapse_pytorch) for synaptic clefts detection in electron microscopy (EM) images using PyTorch.
+This repository is a re-implementation of [Synapse-unet](https://github.com/zudi-lin/synapse-unet) (in Keras) for synaptic clefts detection in electron microscopy (EM) images using PyTorch.
+However, it contains some enhancements of the original model:

-It is a 3D U-net with several enhancements:
-- residual block, dilation CNN, soft dice and focal loss
+* Add residual blocks to the orginal unet.
-- Change concatenation to summation in the expansion path.
+* Change concatenation to summation in the expansion path.
-- Support training and testing on multi-GPUs.
+* Support training and testing on multi-GPUs.

 ----------------------------